avivkiss/warp/README.md

 ### Install warp
 1. **Clone warp:** You can install warp anywhere on your system, but we recommend installing it in the `~/.warp` directory.
 You can do this with the following command: `git clone https://github.com/avivkiss/warp.git ~/.warp`.
 2. **Python dependencies:** warp was built and tested with python 2.7.
 In order to install the required python packages you must have pip installed.
 If you do not see the pip [installation page](https://pip.pypa.io/en/latest/installing.html) for more details (on Ubuntu you can just type `apt-get install python-pip`.
+If you are usign CentOS see the [folowing instructions](https://www.digitalocean.com/community/tutorials/how-to-set-up-python-2-7-6-and-3-3-3-on-centos-6-4) for installing pip.
 Once you have pip installed you can install the requirements with the following commands:
     - Ubuntu: `sudo apt-get install python-dev libxml2-dev libxslt-dev`
     - `pip install -r ~/.warp/requirements.txt`
 3. **Symbolic Links:** In order to use warp as intended you must install 2 symbolic links that will be present in your default path.
 You can do this with the following two commands: